The Hearth

 Picture

-KAYLEE VANCE - WORSHIP LEADER
+KAYLEE VANCE - worship LEADER

 Kaylee was raised in a military family and was blessed with the opportunity to grow up amidst diverse people and communities.
 Despite the restlessness of military life, she always found Church a solid constant in the midst of constant change.
 However, as a Mental Health Therapist, she began to question a faith that seemed at odds with her work with hurting people in a context of extreme social injustice.
 Through her deconstruction of her childhood faith, she found The Hearth, which offered her a glimpse into a Christian denomination that recognizes the beautiful messiness of faith and the overarching love and true grace of Christ.
 Through this new lens of mature Christianity, she began to appreciate anew the ways in which the clients she worked with taught her that the world is not a juxtaposition of black (street alleys) and white (picket fences), but rather a lush kaleidoscope of human experiences to be celebrated (and mourned) together.
 When she finally found a Church that could enter into this tapestry lovingly and without judgment, she knew God had a calling for her that was beyond anything she had imagined.